MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02a-generative-ai.md

     Review the response, which should provide some general guidance about expense claims.

-1. Try asking a question that is unrelated to expenses, such as `What's the capital of Spain?`; and compare the response now that the system prompt has changed.
+1. Try asking a question that's unrelated to expenses, such as `What's the capital of Spain?`; and compare the response now that the system prompt has changed.

     So far, we've specified instructions in the *playground*; but they're not saved outside of that environment.
 In a client application, you would need to include the system prompt as an **instructions** parameter in the **responses.create** method, like this: